 If you own an Ionic, Fitbit recommends you immediately stop using it even if it’s working normally and apply for a refund via this Ionic refund site.
-You’ll need to fill out a form and will receive a return kit with instructions on how to return your device for a refund.
+You’ll need to fill out a form and receive a return kit with instructions on returning your device for a refund.

 This refund applies to all Fitbit Ionic watches, even inactive units.

-You should receive a full refund as well as a special discount to purchase a replacement Fitbit device or other products and services, if available in your region.
+You should receive a full refund and a special discount to purchase a replacement Fitbit device or other products and services if available in your region.
 This special discount is available for a limited time and is valid for 90 days after registering for your Ionic refund.